kothiga/Matrix-Matrix-Parallel/README.md

 I thought this project was one of the more interesting things I have worked on in my bachelor degree here.
 This project required KNOWLEDGE from the entire semester.
 Having a strong knowledge on cache optimization, and how that alone can cause speed up.

 During this project I spent a lot more time on the code than the report at the end.
-This in turn has led to a last minute submission (haha).
 I found running my code and watching how fast it ran to be "exciting" as it was also passing the validation I had implemented.
 This to me was convincing enough that the resulting matracies of each strategy produce CORRECT solutions.

 I have included the Spreadsheet that contains all of the data I ran in these expirements.